TREC-AToMiC/trec-atomic.github.io/docs/_pages/about.md

 We aim to provide evaluation resources and toolkits for researchers from information retrieval, natural language processing, computer vision, and multimedia communities.

+See our [white paper](/assets/pdf/mm_track.pdf) for more technical details if needed.

 ## Motivation

 Multimedia search is still a challenging task.